backpropper/DNN-Activation-Brain/README.md

 # DNN-Activation-Brain

 This is a toolkit to visualize the hidden layers of a Deep Neural Network.
-Currently it takes a Kaldi model as input and takes in LDA features as input to the DNN model.
+Currently it takes a Kaldi model as input and takes in MFCC features with LDA as input to the DNN model.

 ## Libraries required (for Linux):
 	### Run the following commands on Debian/Ubuntu systems (Package name same in other distros):